apache/spark/BREEZE.rst

           Forces pulling of images from DockerHub before building to populate cache.
 The images are pulled by default only for the first time you run the environment, later the locally build images are used as cache.

+  --force-pull-base-python-image
+          Forces pulling of Python base image from DockerHub before building to populate cache.
+This should only be run in case we need to update to latest available Python base image.
+This should be a rare and manually triggered event.
+Also this flag is used in the scheduled run in CI when we rebuild all the images from the scratch and run the tests to see if the latest python images do not fail our tests.

   Customization options: